Is Dr Sue Comerford leaving?

 • please seen Shingles fact sheet for further information on this program

-What is my Medicare?
+What is my medicare?

-On November 1st the federal government introduced a program called my medicare.
+On November 1st 2023 the federal government introduced a program called my medicare.
 This program aims to improve health outcomes by registering with your GP and GP practice.

 Once registered you will have access to more medicare rebates including access to longer telephone consultations.
 Futher information about registering is available using the following link My Medicare